What we know about the Dominican nightclub collapse and its victims

 On April 10, Abinader extended what was initially a three-day period of mourning for an additional three days.

-CNN’s Ana Melgar, Michael Rios, Verónica Calderón, Sophie Tanno and Stefano Pozzebon contributed reporting.
+CNN’s Ana Melgar, Michael Rios, Verónica Calderón, Sophie Tanno, Kylie Atwood and Stefano Pozzebon contributed reporting.

 The-CNN-Wire